jwmunn-og/2016-personal-site/work/rocky-mount-radiator.md

     </figure>

-    <p>Rocky Mount Radiator and A/C is an expanding family business that was founded by Rocky Mount native Godfrey Giddeons in 1927.
+    <p><strong>Rocky Mount Radiator</strong> and A/C is an expanding family business that was founded by Rocky Mount native Godfrey Giddeons in 1927.
 They are beginning to move their local business into two more niche markets and needed a logo system to tie all three brands together as they move forward.</p>

-    <h4 class="light-grey">Role: Logo System Design</h4>
+    <h4 class="light-grey">Role: Logo Design</h4>
 </section>

 <section>